Foundations of regular variation on topological spaces: Random closed sets

-\begin{remark} Recall that $\zero$ stands for the family of all scaling invariant elements of $\XX$.
-The family of scaling invariant elements in $\sF$ is substantially larger than the family of subsets of $\zero$, e.g., all closed cones in $\XX$ are scaling invariant under $T_t$ for all $t>0$.
+\begin{remark} Recall that $\zero$ stands for the family of all scaling-invariant elements of $\XX$.
+The family of scaling-invariant elements in $\sF$ is substantially larger than the family of subsets of $\zero$; for instance, all closed cones in $\XX$ (and $\XX$ itself) are scaling invariant under $T_t$ for all $t>0$.
 The empty set is also scaling invariant.
-In particular, the space $\sF$ is not star-shaped.
-In the space of closed sets one can easily identify members which are scaling invariant under $T_t$ only for some $t\neq1$.
-For this, fix $x\notin\zero$ and $t\neq1$, and let $F=\cl\{T_{t^k}x: k\in\ZZ\}$, where $\ZZ$ is the set of all integers.
-Then $F$ is scaling invariant under $T_t$ for the chosen $t\neq1$. \end{remark}
+In particular, the space $\sF$ is not star-shaped with respect to the scaling operation $T_t$.
+In the space of closed sets, one can easily identify members that are scaling invariant under $T_t$ only for some $t\neq1$.
+For this, fix $x\notin\zero$ and $t\neq1$, and let $F=\cl\{T_{t^k}x\colons k\in\ZZ\}$, where $\ZZ$ denotes the set of all integers.
+Then $F$ is scaling invariant in the sense that $T_tF=F$ for this particular $t\neq1$ and all its powers. \end{remark}

 For a given set $A\subset\XX$, denote